 “Councilmember Dan Kalb has been a true champion for environmental health and justice in the East Bay.
 He stood up to corporate polluters and led the fight to ban coal into and out of Oakland.
 Dan continues to enact policies that promote environmental stewardship and create good green jobs for our residents.
-The Sierra Club is thrilled to support a leader like Dan Kalb to represent our communities in the State Assembly.”
+The Sierra Club is thrilled to support a leader like Dan Kalb to represent our communities.”

 — Michael Brune, Sierra Club Executive Director